By Seth Berkman

 What to consider

-We considered important features such as belt length, deck feel, stability, speed, incline, noise, and display.
+We considered important treadmill features such as belt length, deck feel, stability, speed, incline, noise, and display.

 A treadmill takes up room.
 Determine how much space you need for the machine, even if it is a folding model.

-Considering the machines’ propensity for mechanical issues, we looked for treadmills with strong warranties.
+Given treadmills’ propensity for mechanical issues, we looked for models with strong warranties.

 Top pick